tteeoo/tteeoo.github.io/src/poems.md

 Is honor in immolation?
   , intonation?

-After the event, all art must be question without appreciation
+After the event, all art must be questioned without appreciation

 What is the event?
 Was there an event?